dm-shr/kapital-assistant/README.md

 # "Kapital" Assistant
 AI-powered interface to chat over the financial reportings. 🤖

-This is a slightly polished version of what we built at [Hack Genesis 2024](https://hackgenesis.com/) which secured as the first place. 🏆
+This is a slightly polished version of what we have built at [Hack Genesis 2024](https://hackgenesis.com/) which secured as the first place. 🏆

 The project is live, [**check it out here.**](https://kapital-assistant.vercel.app/)